Bromley-by-Bow: Pre-conquest to the creation of the Parish

 The oldest surviving written reference to the area, as Braembeleg, was from about the year 1000 when it was referred to as one of the manors belonging to St Paul's Cathedral.

-Bromley was home to St Leonard's Priory a Benedictine nunnery founded in the time of William the Conqueror and mentioned in the General Prologue to Geoffrey Chaucer's Canterbury Tales.
+Bromley was home to St Leonard's Priory, a Benedictine nunnery founded in the time of William the Conqueror and mentioned in the General Prologue to Geoffrey Chaucer's Canterbury Tales.
 It was destroyed at the time of the Dissolution in 1536, and the manor and lands passed to Sir Ralph Sadleir, who lived at Sutton House in Homerton and was privy councillor to Henry VIII.
 The exception was the priory chapel which was retained.

 Bromley Hall dates from around 1485 and may be the oldest brick built house in London.

 The small Tudor period Bromley Hall was built in the late 15th century as the manor house of Lower Bromley.
-The house was radically remodeled soon after 1700 and over the following centuries served as a calico printing works, gentleman's seat, gunpowder factory, charity home and a carpet warehouse.
+The house was radically remodelled soon after 1700 and over the following centuries served as a calico printing works, gentleman's seat, gunpowder factory, charity home and a carpet warehouse.
 It is thought to be the oldest brick house in London.